Zookeeper and Animal Trainer

 I'm going to college for Animal Behavior,Ecology and Conservation.
 I want to be a zoo curator.
 How does one become one?
 Is it an administrative job or hands on with the animals job?
 I plan to get my Masters as well.
 Do you have any advice?
 Thanks!

-Asked by Hannah over 10 years ago
+Asked by Hannah about 11 years ago

 Hi Hannah!
 I can't speak for all zoos, but in my experience, Curator positions were typically earned by zookeepers who received the necessary education (masters degrees are a huge plus!), put in their time "on-the-ground" and then worked their way up the chain of command to this role.
 The amount of hands-on time varies between zoos, but Curators typically spend most of their time on administrative and supervisory work.
 They also offer the "final say" on many decisions.